Category: EasternLoop2016

 We didn’t get to take a tour of the Charleston Capitol Building.
 The website said tours were available, but when we got there, we found out they’d recently changed that.
 Bummer.
 We did get to walk around some, but we really enjoy taking the guided tours.
 You learn more about the building and sometimes you get into parts of the building you wouldn’t normally get to see.

-These tulips were in a vibrant shade of purple…one of the best colors in my opinion…
+I’m loving all of the spring flowers!
+The tulips you can see in the left photo were in a vibrant shade of purple…one of the best colors in my opinion…

 We immensely enjoyed our time in the Milton area.
 We’ve already decided another trip is in the future!